Cray Y-MP

 The Cray Y-MP was a supercomputer sold by Cray Research from 1988, and the successor to the company's X-MP.
 The Y-MP retained software compatibility with the X-MP, but extended the address registers from 24 to 32 bits.
-High-density VLSI ECL technology was used and a new liquid-cooling system was devised.
+High-density VLSI emitter-coupled logic (ECL) technology was used and a new liquid-cooling system was devised.
 The Y-MP ran the Cray UNICOS operating system.

 The Y-MP could be equipped with two, four or eight vector processors, with two functional units each and a clock cycle time of 6 ns (167 MHz).
 Peak performance was thus 333 megaflops per processor.
-Main memory comprised 128, 256 or 512 MB of SRAM.
+Main memory comprised 256, 512, or 1024 MB of SRAM.
+(Memory was measured and allocated in 64-bit words, and offered in 32, 64, or 128 MWords).

 The original Y-MP (otherwise known as the Y-MP Model D) was housed in a chassis similar to the horseshoe-shaped X-MP, but with an extra rectangular cabinet added in the middle (containing the CPU boards), thus forming a "Y" shape in plan view.
 The system could be configured with one or two Model D IOSs (Input/Output Subsystems) and an optional Solid State Disk (SSD) of 256 MB to 4GB capacity.
 The Y-MP had a measured GFLOPS of 2.144 and a peak GFLOPS of 2.667 in both 1988 and 1989.

 The Model D Y-MP was superseded in 1990 by the Y-MP Model E, which replaced IOS Model D with IOS Model E, providing twice the I/O throughput.
 The Y-shaped chassis was dropped in favor of one or two rectangular cabinets (each with a separate connected cabinet containing the liquid-cooling system), depending on configuration.
 Maximum RAM was increased to 2 GB and up to eight IOSs were possible.
 Model E variants included the Y-MP 2E, Y-MP 4E, Y-MP 8E and Y-MP 8I, the latter being a single-cabinet (I for Integrated) version of the two-cabinet 8E.
 The 2E and 4E were later available with optional secondary air cooling.

 The Y-MP M90 was a large-memory variant of the Y-MP Model E introduced in 1992.
 This replaced the SRAM of the Y-MP with up to 32 GB of slower, but physically smaller DRAM devices.
 The Y-MP M90 was also available in variants with up to two, four or eight processors (M92, M94 and M98 respectively).
 Later, the model name was abbreviated to the Cray M90 series.

 The Y-MP C90 series is described separately.